saleh1312/mediasoup-course/video-conf/taskList.md

             - This happens because it has consumed before and paused
         - If no match, and NOT this user, add to newSpeaker array to prepare to create a transport to consume
     - If there are any pids in newSpeaker array for THIS client, add them to be processed outside of loop
-4. Client loop is done, emit to all connected sockets the new top 5 so front-end can update
+4. Client loop is done, emit to all connected sockets to this room the new top 5 so front-end can update
 5. Emit to each client who has at least one new transport, the list of producers to start transport/consuming
 - We are storing the audio pid in activeSpeakerList, so that's what we'll have
 - We need to get the cooresponding video pid and the userName for the front-end